ResearchObject/ro-crate/docs/pages/resources/whats-changed-in-1-2.md

 ## Workflows and Scripts

-The only change in this chapter is an update to the suggested versions of the Bioschemas profiles [ComputationalWorkflow] and [FormalParameter].
+The only change in this chapter is an update to the suggested versions of the Bioschemas profiles [ComputationalWorkflow][ComputationalWorkflow profile 1.0] and [FormalParameter][FormalParameter profile 1.0].

 ## Appendix